chtoucas/Narvalo.NET/docs/Guidelines.md

 - Consider putting localized resources in the `Properties` folder.
 - Consider putting other resources in a `Resources` folder.

+### Portable Class Libraries

+The behaviour should be 100% identical across all supported platforms; this is achieved without making use of the [bait and switch PCL trick](http://log.paulbetts.org/the-bait-and-switch-pcl-trick/).

 Code Analysis
 -------------